isabella232/Specs-18/PaaS-Targets/index.md

 _[The Cloud enters stage left]_

 The world is changing.
-More and more, a deployment is not targetting a group of machines, but rather a platform-as-a-service endpoint such as an Azure WebApp or an AWS ElasticBeanstalk.
+More and more, a deployment is not targeting a group of machines, but rather a platform-as-a-service endpoint such as an Azure WebApp or an AWS ElasticBeanstalk.

 This brings us to a cross-roads.

 ### Option A: Variables

-For a deployment step targetting a PaaS endpoint, we could consider the target to be simply a configuration value of the step (possibly bound to a variable).
+For a deployment step targeting a PaaS endpoint, we could consider the target to be simply a configuration value of the step (possibly bound to a variable).
 This is the way we currently implement Azure WebApp and CloudService steps, and is the way, for example, VSTS implements this.

 ### Option B: Targets